 This starter package, which is specifically geared toward beginners, comes with all of the things you need to get started.
 In addition to the guitar and the amp, you’ll get a gig bag, a strap, and a cable that connects to the amp.
 The included picks and pitch pipe help you play and tune the strings.

 Built in a classic shape with simple black and white coloring, this guitar looks right at home in a rock band or a jazz combo.
 The guitar’s body is made from basswood, an affordable material that creates a broad, balanced sound.
 The Canadian maple adds a crisp, clear tone, for a result that’s pleasing and even.
-The finishing touch is the ebony fingerboard, which looks beautiful and adds a hint of brightness to your playing — ideal for articulating fast runs.
+The finishing touch is the ebony fingerboard, which looks beautiful and adds a hint of brightness to your playing.

 On the body of the guitar, you’ll find a pickup selector switch and two different tone knobs, which make it easy to customize your sound.
 The built-in volume controls make it easy to increase or decrease the audio, whether you’re practicing or playing with a group.
 Plus, with the steel tuning pegs, it’s easier to get your strings vibrating at the correct frequency.
 The C-shaped neck profile fits smoothly into your palm, creating a comfortable playing experience.